cowlicks/blind-salaries/README.md

 they make.
 But each employee doesn't want the others to know what her individual salary is.

-They could try getting everyone to post their salary annonymously in some forum, like on a google doc through tor.
+They could try getting everyone to post their salary anonymously in some forum, like on a google doc through tor.
 But then there would be no way of verifying what was posted  actually came from an employee.
 Or employees could post multiple times.